kameshwari1991/Meteorology-AWS-data-processing-height-correction-/README.md

 4. Smith, S. D. (1980).
 Wind stress and heat flux over the ocean in gale force winds.
 Journal of Physical Oceanography, 10(5), 709-726.

 Kindly acknowledge/cite this Github repository if using it..thank you and all the best!

-Kameshwari, N. (2021). kameshwari1991/Meteorology-AWS-data-processing-height-correction.
-GitHub.
+"Kameshwari, N. (2021). kameshwari1991/Meteorology-AWS-data-processing-height-correction.
+GitHub."